kimkimani/guruspedia/content/articles/how-to-build-nodejs-rest-apia-using-typescript/index.md

 This guide will use core dependencies for implementing the RESTFul aspect of this application:

-- Express - For setting up the web server.
+- Express - For setting up the Node.js TypeScript web server.
 - Mongoose - For connection with MongoDB.

 Run the following command to install them: